The top five areas you should be prioritizing for your financial wellness.

 4. Auto Loans & Lease Payments

 Similarly, you also want to try to keep up on your auto loan or lease if you can.
 If you have fallen behind, consider using the stimulus money to catch up on late payments.
-Many auto lenders are offering payment or debt relief options, such as deferred payments or waived late fees, such as Members Choice Skip-a-Pay Program.
+Many auto lenders are offering payment or debt relief options, such as deferred payments or waived late fees.
 Most lenders don’t want to see you default on your loan or face repossession, so be sure to stay in contact with them and keep them up to date on your situation.

 5. Credit Cards and Unsecured Loans